minnojs/minno-time/docs/time/hello.md

 You can follow along and play around with the code right [here](./helloPlay.js).

 ### The wrapper
-PIP's scripts are usually a single JavaScript file.
+miTime's scripts are usually a single JavaScript file.
 The script is wrapped within a define function (You don't have to understand what it does, but if you are interested look up [requirejs](http://requirejs.org/)).

 ```javascript
 /* The script wrapper */